noamy75/DLX-Processor-and-KSA/README.md

 # DLX Processor

 A full design of a DLX processor, including all Datapath elements such as ALU, GPR, MMU, etc. and Control elements such as MAC, Control State Machine.
+The program used for this matter is the XILINX ISE Design Suite.

 # Key-Scheduling-Algorithm

 An assembly implementation of the Key Scheduling Algorithm (KSA).
 This algorithm is known as the first step in the RC4 stream cipher algorithm.
 The goal of KSA is generating a pseudo-random permutation of a 256-byte array (S) based on a 16-byte key (K).